vedph/cadmus-doc/migration/graph/mappings.md

 > 💡 Note that whenever the mapping process emits a node or triple, this does not imply that this will be effectively added to the graph.
 The node or triple will be added only when they are not already present, because the generated graph will be merged into the existing, much larger one.
 So, emitting a node for the place ensures that we have it (otherwise, we could not create triples using it), but it will do no harm if that node already exists.

-- date: the `date` mapping looks more interesting, as it requires a macro.
+- date: the `date` mapping looks more interesting, as dealing with its complex [model](https://github.com/vedph/cadmus-bricks/blob/master/docs/historical-date.md) requires a macro (you can play with this model using the corresponding UI widget in [this demo page](https://cadmus-bricks-v3.fusi-soft.com/refs/historical-date)).
 We emit two nodes for each date: one with an approximate numeric value, calculated from the historical date model, and useful for processing data (for filtering, sorting, etc.); another with the human-friendly (yet parsable) representation of the date.
 The logic required for this could not be represented by the simple mapping model, which is purely declarative, and is bound to be simple for performance reasons.
 Rather, we use a [macro](#macros), i.e. an external function, previously registered with the mapper (via the Cadmus data profile).
 Macro are pluggable components, so they represent an easy and powerful extension point.
 In this case, the macro `_hdate` is used to calculate the values from the JSON code representing the historical date's model.
 The output is stored in a couple of metadata, and then used in the triples.

 #### Birth event - assertion